Petra Wilder-Smith

-Petra Elfrida Erna Beate Wilder-Smith is a professor and director of dentistry at the Beckman Laser Institute at the University of California, Irvine, and a fellow of the Chao Family Comprehensive Cancer Center at the University of California, Irvine.
-She is a visiting professor at Aachen University (Germany); and a visiting lecturer at Loma Linda University.
+Petra Elfrida Erna Beate Wilder-Smith is a professor and director of dentistry at the Beckman Laser Institute at the University of California, Irvine School of Medicine, and a fellow of the Chao Family Comprehensive Cancer Center at the UC Irvine Medical Center.
+She is a visiting professor at RWTH Aachen University and a visiting lecturer at Loma Linda University.
 Wilder-Smith specializes in the use of light and optics in tracking and treating oral cancer.
-She has developed innovative noninvasive laser technology used to examine and treat mouth lesions.
+She has developed noninvasive laser technology used to examine and treat mouth lesions.

 Career

-Wilder-Smith attended Guy's Hospital at the University of London (United Kingdom), receiving her dental degree with honors and distinction in July, 1983.
+Wilder-Smith attended Guy's Hospital at the University of London, receiving her dental degree in July, 1983.
 Also in 1983, she was awarded the Diplomate of the Royal College of Surgeons of Great Britain.
-In 1985, Wilder-Smith received a doctorate from the University of Bern (Switzerland) for her work in restorative dentistry.
+In 1985, Wilder-Smith received a doctorate from the University of Bern for her work in restorative dentistry.

 Wilder-Smith served as junior faculty at Guy's Hospital in the department of oral medicine and at Heidelberg University in Germany, gaining certification in the specialty of oral medicine from Heidelberg in 1986.
 She was awarded the inaugural Research Prize for Endodontology by the European Society of Endodontology in 1987 for her innovative work applying Laser Doppler flowmetry techniques to oral research.
 While at Heidelberg, she received the university's Best Clinician Award in 1988, and Best Lecturer Award and Stauffenberg Award for innovative research in 1989.
 In 1999, Wilder-Smith was awarded a doctorate in biomedical optics from Aachen University.

-In 1991, Wilder-Smith joined the Beckman Laser Institute at the University of California, Irvine as assistant director of the Dental Program.
+In 1991, Wilder-Smith joined the Beckman Laser Institute as assistant director of the Dental Program.
 She became associate director of the Dental Program and Adjunct Assistant Professor as of 1993, Director of Dental Program and Adjunct Assistant Professor as of 1995, Director of the Dental Program and Associate Professor as of 1998, and Director of the Dental Program and Professor as of 2008.